Developer Guide

 Adding a student

-feature adds a student with the provided name and NUSNET ID into the database.
+The addstudent feature adds a student with the provided name and NUSNET ID into the database.
 If the student comes with optionally specified groups and tags, these fields will be added accordingly.

-How the addstudent
+How the addstudent command works

 - The user specifies the student name, NUSNET ID, and if applicable, the groups and tags belonging to the student.